MrAsterisco/homebridge-hisense-tv/README.md

 ## Known Issues

 - **Default input names after pairing** (e.g. "Input Source" instead of "HDMI 1"): This is an Apple HomeKit bug.
 During pairing, tap "X" → "Setup Later".
 After pairing: Restart Homebridge, and the correct names will load.
-- **Inputs missing:** Force close the Home app and reopen it.
-Alternatively, enable `configureOnStart` in your config so inputs are fetched on each Homebridge restart.
 - **Current app shows as "Unknown":** Some TVs report inconsistent app data — this is a TV firmware limitation.

 ### Known Incompatibilities